kryptokrona/hugin-api/ansible/README.md

 ## Common issues

+### NGINX configuration breaks

-**Problem:**If you made some change in NGINX configuration and it breaks during setup, the next time it will not always be able to update it so it works again.
+**Problem:** If you made some change in NGINX configuration and it breaks during setup, the next time it will not always be able to update it so it works again.
 **Solution:** SSH into the machine and change the configuration manually and restart the NGINX server.
 Check the logs with `journalctl -xe` if you don't find the issue right away.